InvoiceShelf/docs/docs/install/docker.md

 # Docker Installation

-We pre-configured [Docker image](https://hub.docker.com/r/invoiceshelf/invoiceshelf) that can be run on your computer or cloud server.
+We have pre-configured [Docker image](https://hub.docker.com/r/invoiceshelf/invoiceshelf) that can be run on your computer or cloud server.

 Follow the steps bellow to get started.